PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 conda activate qiskitenv
 ```

-3. Start the Python interpreter and enter the following commands:
+3. Enter the following commands at the Anaconda prompt:
 ```
 python
 import numpy as np